EndPointCorp/end-point-blog/2021/08/kubernetes.md

 pop-os   Ready    <none>   67d   v1.21.4-3+e5758f73ed2a04
 ```

 The only node in the cluster is your own machine.
 In my case, my machine is called "pop-os" so that's what shows up.
-Yout can get more information out of this commant by using `kubectl get nodes -o wide`.
+You can get more information out of this commant by using `kubectl get nodes -o wide`.

 ## Installing add-ons

 microk8s supports many add-ons that we can use to enhance our Kubernetes installation.
 We are going to need a few of them so let's install them now.
 They are:

 1. The [dashboard](https://microk8s.io/docs/addon-dashboard), which gives us a nice web GUI which serves as a window into our cluster.
-In there we can see all that's running, see logs, run commands, etc.
+In there we can see everything that's running, see logs, run commands, etc.
 2. [dns](https://microk8s.io/docs/addon-dns), which sets up DNS for within the cluster.
 In general it's a good idea to enable this one because other add-ons use it.
 3. storage, which allows the cluster to access the host machine's disk for storage.
 The application that we will deploy needs a persistent database so we need that plugin to make it happen.
 4. registry, which sets up a [container image](https://kubernetes.io/docs/concepts/containers/images/) registry that Kubernetes can access.
 Like I said, Kubernetes runs containerized applications.
 Containers are based on images.
 So, having this add-on allows us to define an image for our application and make it available to Kubernetes.